History of Dedham, Massachusetts, 1900–1999: Vietnam War

 During the Vietnam War, a group of friends known as the Dedham Seven served in the war.
 Two of them did not return home.
 Private First Class Neil Thalin was killed in action and Robert Jacy "Bobby" Todd was missing in action.
 As of 2024, Todd's remains have not been found.
 The remaining members have all committed to being cremated and having their ashes interred on Veteran's Hill at Brookdale Cemetery.

 Others from Dedham who were killed include John Barnes, Bernard Dutton, Angelo Larraga, and Frank Litchfield.
 (Note: Litchfield was a 1965 graduate of Dedham High School.
 Just two months before he was scheduled to return home, he stepped on a booby trap and was killed.)
 During Barnes' second tour in Vietnam, his unit came under attack during the Battle of Dak To.
 Barnes was killed when he jumped on a grenade to save the lives of wounded comrades.
 For "conspicuous gallantry" that was "above and beyond the call of duty," Barnes posthumously received the Medal of Honor.
 Within hours of learning that Barnes was to be awarded the Medal of Honor, a Blue Ribbon Commission was established by the Town of Dedham to make plans for a "John A. Barnes Memorial Day."
 (Note: The Commission was chaired by Stan Embress, a member of the Veterans of Foreign Wars Jacob Jones Post, the same post in Dedham that Barnes joined after his first tour of duty.
 Also on the commission were the Town's three selectmen, Charles M. McGowan, Francis W. O'Brien, and Daniel P. Driscoll, as well as Edgar George, Ralph Timperi, John McMillian, Robert F.X.
 Casey, James McNichols, James Tansey, and James Cline.)
 On April 19, 1970, the Town of Dedham rededicated Memorial Park as Barnes Memorial Park.

+Iran hostage crisis

+During the Iran hostage crisis, a billboard was erected by Ackerly Communications near the corner of Rt.
+1 and Eastern Avenue with a tally of how many days the hostages were being held.
+When the hostages were released, the words "At Last" were painted over it, the tears were removed from the Statue of Liberty, and the counter was set to 000.